hayrettinbozkurt/NFT_MINT/README.md

  Installation process

    - Download and Install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/).
    - Configure .env file.
-You need to define "REACT_APP_PVKEY"(private key of your metamask).
-It is needed for testing and smart contract deployment.
+      - REACT_APP_PVKEY(private key of your metamask)      # for testing and smart contract deployment
+      - REACT_APP_PINATAKEY                                # used for pinata interaction
+      - REACT_APP_PINATASECRET                             # used for pinata interaction
    - ./run.sh file can be used to install and run application.
    -  Metamask installation also need for interaction with dapp.
    - Smart contracts can be deployed locally or fujinet.